Nablus: Healthcare

 There are six hospitals in Nablus, the four major ones being al-Ittihad, St. Lukes, al-Watani (the National), and the Rafidia Surgical Hospital, which is located in the western neighborhood of Rafidiya, and is the largest hospital in the city.
 Al-Watani Hospital specializes in oncology services.
 The Anglican St. Lukes hospital was founded in 1900 by the medical missionary Gaskoin Wright; the National Hospital was founded in 1910.
 In addition to hospitals, Nablus contains the al-Rahma and at-Tadamon clinics, the al-Razi medical center, the Amal Center for Rehabilitation and 68 pharmacies.
 The Nablus Speciality Hospital was built in 2001, which is specializes in open heart surgery, angiograms and angioplasty.

 Culture and arts

 Nablus and its culture enjoy a certain renown throughout the Palestinian Territories and the Arab world with significant and unique contributions to Palestinian culture, cuisine and costume.
 Nabulsi, meaning "from Nablus", is used to describe items such as handicrafts (e.g. Nabulsi soap) and food products (e.g. Nabulsi cheese) that are made in Nablus or in the traditional Nablus style.

+Customs

+Al-Shaʿbūniyya (الشعبونية) is a long-standing Nabulsi social custom associated with the middle of Sha'ban, centered on maintaining kinship ties, particularly among women.
+Families traditionally exchange home-prepared foods and sweets, and women make visits to relatives and neighbors as an expression of maintaining family bonds (صلة الرحم).
+Contemporary accounts note changes in scale and form due to urban life, economic pressures, and disruptions such as the COVID-19 pandemic.